 Conquered the Hill

 Pitt finally won a game at North Carolina’s Kenan Memorial Stadium.
 The Panthers were previously 0-7 in road games against North Carolina.
 Pitt had leads against North Carolina at halftime in its four most recent games in Chapel Hill, but faltered in the second half every time.
-The Panthers and Tar Heels were tied in this meeting, but Pitt won the second half 17-7.
+The Panthers and Tar Heels were tied at the half in this meeting, but Pitt won the second half 17-7.
 After starting 0-4 against North Carolina personally, Pat Narduzzi has started to turn the tides a little.
 Narduzzi is now 3-2 against UNC head coach Mack Brown in head-to-head meetings.

 Calgorithm invades